 How to Cook Collard Greens with Bacon

-• Place leaves into the slow cooker.
+- Place greens in the slow cooker.
 Place red onion rings in slow cooker.
 Top with minced garlic.
 Pour chicken or vegetable broth and apple cider vinegar on top of greens.

 Remove the ham hocks if you added those, dice meat and put back into the pot so it can be enjoyed all together.
-If you love collard greens this is an easy side dish that y’all will surely love with cornbread in a cast iron skillet!
+If you love collard greens this is an easy side dish that y’all will surely love!
 Whether you are from the South or not it has become more and more popular all around the country.

 Slow Cooker Collard Greens